|| Home | Classes | Profile | Research ||

 In the event of a delayed opening, MAC will follow a compressed schedule.
 This will provide students with the opportunity to attend all scheduled classes on delay days with each class meeting for a shorter than usual session.
 For the Compressed Schedule for delay days, go to the following link.

-All students are expected to regularly log in to the Blackboard course website.
+All students are expected to regularly log in to the Canvas course website.
 The site contains the syllabus and assignments, and supplementary materials will be placed there on a regular basis.
 Furthermore, important announcements will be posted on the site (especially if a class period is canceled due to weather, illness, etc.).
-For assistance in using Blackboard, please contact the Blackboard administrator at (Blackboard@mtaloy.edu ).
+For assistance in using Canvas, please contact the Canvas administrator at (Canvas@mtaloy.edu ).

 College offices and instructors often communicate important information through the MAC email system.
 Students should check their school email account regularly.
 For technical or log-in credential questions, please contact the help desk at (email@example.com or 886-6502).